The three oracles of good design - simplicity, usability and quality

 “The design incorporated plump, resilient handles for twist and push-pull tools like knives and peelers, while squeeze tools like can openers had hard handles.
 All handles were oval in cross section, to better distribute forces on the hand and enhance grip, even for wet hands.
 The measuring cups and spoons featured large, high-contrast markings for visibility.”

-The cost of this product was a bit more than that for the usual can openers people bought, but good design, quality, usability, and value always costs a bit more.
-For cheap kitchen utensils, the cost for the user was typically injured hands and continually replacing the old device with a new one.
+The cost of this product was a bit more than that for the usual can openers people bought, but good design, quality, usability and value always costs a bit more.
+For cheap kitchen utensils, the cost for the user was typically injured hands and continually replacing the old devices with a new ones.

 Documentation is read!

 For documentation, the cost of junk is usually frustrated customers, or worse, lost customers.
 Documentation reflects on the reputation of a company.
-Companies whose only products are APIs, success depends almost entirely on the quality of the documentation.
+For companies whose only products are APIs, success depends almost entirely on the quality of the documentation.

 Documentation, therefore, is not an add-on, something that is thrown together at the last minute to ensure all the boxes are checked in the packing list.
 Some companies treat documentation like that.